Keld Loop Walk via Tan Hill Inn

 The Tan Hill Inn sits isolated at 528m (1730ft) above sea level... yet is usually always busy with celebratory walkers and cyclists alike who have managed to make their way up to it.
 The Inn itself dates back to the 17th century and you can see this in its simple charm with its exposed beams, wood-burning fireplace, and welcoming atmosphere.

-Towards the end of the hike, you will drop onto Wainwrights' C2C path and see the River Swale again as it cascades through the Swale Valley and brings life and color to the region.
+Towards the end of the hike, you will drop onto Wainwrights' C2C path and see the River Swale again as it cascades through the Swale Valley and brings life and colour to the region.
 Dry-stone walls carve the landscape into fragments, many filled with sheep.
-Scattered across the valley, in every field are small stone buildings are known as a cow house, or a cow’uss if you’re a local; such was the economic significance of a cow and her milk that these buildings were built to offer protection from the harsh elements.
+Scattered across the valley, in every field, are small stone buildings known as a cow house or a cow’uss if you’re a local; such was the economic significance of a cow and her milk that these buildings were built to offer protection from the harsh elements.

-Keld is only a small village but sits on the crossroads between two walks, the Coast to Coast and the Pennine Way.
-Despite the hordes of travelers that pass through each year, it is a charming and forgotten village where life appears to carry on as normal, as it has for generations.
+Keld is only a tiny village but sits on the crossroads between two walks, the Coast to Coast and the Pennine Way.
+Despite the hordes of travellers that pass through each year, it is a charming and forgotten village where life appears to carry on as "normal", as it has for generations.